twelve17/openalpr-ios/README.md

   # git clone git@github.com:twelve17/openalpr-ios.git
   ```

+- Install dependencies: `bundle install`
-- Run the `./bin/build_frameworks.rb` script.
+- Run `bundle exec ./bin/build_frameworks.rb`.
 By default, it will put all the frameworks under a subdirectory called `output`.
 You can  pass an alternate path with the `-d` option.
 Intermediate files are kept under the `work` subdirectory, including a log called `build.log` which you can inspect for errors.

 ## Usage